Presented October 16, 2018

 Audio:For abstract assistance at Walden, your No. 1 line of help, of course, is your chair and then your committee member, and URR.
 Those are going to be your best resources because they are from your program and have the best understanding of the content requirements of your specific program and discipline, which is something that we don't ‑‑ even though we can tell you the general components of an abstract, we're not familiar with all of your academic disciplines at the Writing Center.
 So, we always say the chair committee are the best resources for detailed assistance.

-The Center for Research Quality does have a lot of helpful material up on their site.
+The Office of Research and Doctoral Services does have a lot of helpful material up on their site.
 There are some links here.
 The abstract primer goes into a lot of detail with examples about writing abstracts at Walden.
 They also have abstract guidelines posted as a document, and a tutorial called writing an abstract, and I recommend all of those things.
 And they're all linked if you download the slide deck.

 Visual: Slide changes to the following: Additional Abstract Resources